-In addition, we investigated how the definition and selection criteria for ground truth circles shape the importance of a node.
-Although restricting the size of the circle slightly reduces the relative importance of overlapping nodes, the reduction occurs gradually, which implies that the largest circles predominantly host super-influential nodes.
-This observation emphasises that overlapping nodes are a key part of important topological properties, such as triadic closures and cliques, which are important natural structures of complex networks.
-Our analysis, put together, strongly supports the strategic utilisation of overlapping nodes.
+In addition, we investigated how the definition and selection criteria for circle attributes shape the importance of a node.
+Although restricting the size of the circle slightly reduces the relative importance of overlapping nodes, the reduction occurs gradually, which implies that the largest circles predominantly host super-influenting nodes.
+This observation emphasises that the overlapping nodes are closely linked to important topological properties, such as triadic closures and cliques, which are important natural structures of real complex networks.
+Our analysis, put together, supports the potential strategic utilisation of overlapping nodes.
 For example, in cybersecurity networks, overlapping nodes could help detect and mitigate vulnerabilities and serve as points for proactive security interventions.
-In future research, we intend to conduct a similar comparative study on overlapping community structures.
+Future work could extend our analysis by using topology-based community detection alongside attribute-based circles, enabling a more comprehensive identification of structurally important nodes.
 Our goal is to identify and isolate nodes located at the intersections of both overlapping communities and overlapping circles, and distinguish the most essential nodes of the networks.